Muslim conquest of Syria: Aftermath

 During the reign of Caliph Uthman, Constantine III decided to recapture the Levant, which had been lost to the Muslims during Umar's reign.
 A full-scale invasion was planned and a large force was sent to reconquer Syria.
-Muawiyah I, the governor of Syria, called for reinforcements and Uthman ordered the governor of Kufa to send a contingent, which, together with the local garrison, defeated the Byzantine army in Northern Syria.
+Mu'awiya ibn Abi Sufyan, the governor of Syria, called for reinforcements and Uthman ordered the governor of Kufa to send a contingent, which, together with the local garrison, defeated the Byzantine army in Northern Syria.

-In 645–646, Sufyan bin Mujib Al-Azdi, appointed by Muawiyah, managed to seize Tripoli to eventually capture the last Byzantine stronghold on the Levantine coast.
+In 645–646, Sufyan bin Mujib Al-Azdi, appointed by Mu'awiya, managed to seize Tripoli to eventually capture the last Byzantine stronghold on the Levantine coast.

-Uthman gave permission to Muawiyah to build a navy.
+Uthman gave permission to Mu'awiya to build a navy.
 From their base in Syria, the Muslims used this fleet to capture Cyprus in 649, Crete, and Rhodes.
 Annual raids into western Anatolia dissuaded the Byzantines from further attempts to recapture Syria.
 In 654–655, Uthman ordered the preparation of an expedition to capture Constantinople, but, due to unrest in the caliphate that resulted in his assassination in 655, the expedition was delayed for decades, only to be attempted unsuccessfully under the Umayyads.

-Administration under the Rashidun Caliphate
+During the conquest, non-Muslims were enslaved in line with the principle of kafir of Dar al-Harb.
+The author of the Sermon on End Times lamented that the Muslim conquerors killed adult men and captured the women and children and seized them as war booty:

+"They take the wife away from her husband and slay him like a sheep.
+They throw the babe from her mother and drive her into slavery; the child calls out from the ground and the mother hears, yet what is she to do?...They separate the children from the mother like the soul from within the body, and she watches as they divide her loved ones from off her lap, two of them go to two owners, herself to another ...
+Her children cry out in lament, their eyes hot with tears.
+She turns to her loved ones, milk pouring forth from her breast: "Go in peace, my darlings, and may God accompany you."

+Early Islamic administration

 The new rulers divided Syria into four districts (junds): Jund Dimashq (Damascus), Jund Hims, Jund al-Urdunn (Jordan), and Jund Filastin (Palestine) (to which a fifth, Jund Qinnasrin, was later added) and the Arab garrisons were kept apart in camps.
-The Muslims tolerated the Jews and Christians.
-The taxes instituted were the kharaj, which landowners and peasants paid according to the productivity of their fields, and the jizya, paid by non-Muslims in return for state protection and exemption from military service.
-The Byzantine civil service was retained until a new system could be instituted; therefore, Greek remained the administrative language in the new Muslim territories for over 50 years after the conquests.
+There were Islamic taxes instituted called jizya, paid by non-Muslims known as Dhimmis paid to the Islamic conquerors in return for state protection.

 Rise of the Umayyads

-When the first civil war broke out in the Muslim empire as a result of the murder of Uthman and the nomination of Ali as caliph, the Rashidun Caliphate was succeeded by the Umayyad dynasty, with Syria as its core and Damascus its capital for the next century to come.
+When the First Muslim Civil War broke out in the Islamic empire as a result of the murder of Caliph Uthman and the nomination of Ali as his successor, the Rashidun caliphs were succeeded by the Umayyad Caliphate founded by Mu'awiya, with Syria as the core powerbase for the Umayyads and Damascus as their capital for the next century to come.